 When and Where to Eat It

 Bun rieu peaks during Vietnam's summer months, when the tanginess cuts through heat and humidity.
-You'll find it everywhere: dedicated bun rieu shops, street-food stalls, and restaurants serving northern Vietnamese cuisine.
+You will find it everywhere: dedicated bun rieu shops, street-food stalls, and restaurants serving northern Vietnamese cuisine.
 A bowl typically costs 25,000–40,000 VND depending on the city and topping quality.

 In Hanoi, the dish carries particular prestige; regional variations exist (some cooks favor more crab, others emphasize the broth), and locals have fierce opinions on which stall does it best.
 The same is true in Ho Chi Minh City, Hue, and Da Nang.